Explore Jobs

 Key Takeaways:

-• Obtaining a master’s in English can also open up future academic possibilities, such as entering into law.
+• A master’s in English can also facilitate future academic pursuits, such as law school.

-• If you’re looking for a career as a librarian or in writing, editing, publishing, journalism, or business communications, a master’s degree in English can greatly improve your appeal to employers.
+• For careers in librarianship, writing, editing, publishing, journalism, or business communications, a master’s in English significantly boosts employability.

 7 Best-Paying Jobs for People With a Master’s in English